Canada - Western University

-*Graduates students should be aware that graduate level course availability will need to be approved on a case by case basis. *
+*Graduates students should be aware that graduate level course availability is limited and will need to be approved on a case by case basis.*

-Faculty of Arts and Humanities: (undergraduate) Arabic, art history, classical studies, comparative literature and culture, English, film studies, French, German, Greek, Hindi, Italian, Japanese, Korean, Latin, linguistics, museum and curatorial studies, philosophy, Polish, Portuguese, Russian, Spanish, studio art (including drawing, painting, sculpture, photography, and print media), women’s studies, writing; (graduate) classical studies, comparative literature, English, film studies, French studies, Hispanic studies, linguistics, philosophy, women's studies.
+Faculty of Arts and Humanities: (undergraduate) Arabic, art history, classical studies, comparative literature and culture, English and writing studies, film studies, French, German, Greek, Hindi, Italian, Japanese, Korean, Latin, linguistics, medieval studies, museum and curatorial studies, philosophy, Polish, Portuguese, Russian, Spanish, studio art (including drawing, painting, sculpture, photography, and print media), women's studies (graduate) classical studies, comparative literature, English, film studies, French studies, Hispanic studies, linguistics, philosophy, women's studies.

 Faculty of Engineering: (undergraduate) chemical engineering, civil engineering, computer engineering, electrical engineering, green process engineering, integrated engineering, mechanical engineering, mechatronic systems engineering, software engineering; (graduate) chemical and biochemical engineering, civil and environmental engineering, electrical and computer engineering, mechanical and materials engineering.

-Faculty of Health Sciences: (undergraduate) health sciences (including rural health, health promotion, health issues and rehabilitation sciences), kinesiology (including coaching, curling skills, exercise physiology, ice hockey skills, muscle function and metabolism, psychology of exercise, rugby skills, special topics in sport skills, special topics in kinesiology, special topics in movement skills, sport marketing); (graduate) audiology (September start only), child and youth health, health and aging, health promotion, speech pathology (September start only).
+Faculty of Health Sciences: (undergraduate) health sciences, health promotion, community rural health development, rehabilitation sciences, kinesiology (including biomechanics, coaching, curling, exercise nutrition, exercise physiology, human resource management in sport, ice hockey, muscle function and metabolism, psychology of exercise, psychology of sport, rugby skills, sport marketing); (graduate) audiology (September start only), child and youth health, health and aging, health promotion, speech pathology (September start only).

 Faculty of Science: (undergraduate) biology, chemistry, computer science, environmental science, geology and geophysics, mathematics and applied mathematics, physics and astronomy, statistical and actuarial sciences; (graduate) biology, chemistry, computer science, earth sciences (geology and environmental science, geophysics and environmental science), mathematics and applied mathematics, physics and astronomy, statistics and actuarial sciences.

-Faculty of Social Science: (undergraduate) anthropology, criminology, economics, first nations studies, geography (including geographic information science), history, international relations, linguistics, management and organizational studies (wide range of undergraduate business courses), political science, psychology, sociology, women’s studies; (graduate) anthropology, economics, geography, history, political science, psychology, sociology, women’s studies.
+Faculty of Social Science: (undergraduate) anthropology, criminology, economics, first nations studies, geography (including geographic information science), history, international relations, linguistics, management and organizational studies (wide range of undergraduate business courses), political science, psychology, sociology, women's studies; (graduate) anthropology, economics, geography, history, migration and ethnic relations, political science, psychology, sociology, women's studies.

 All participants are required to be full-time while studying in Canada and, thus, take the equivalent of 15 units during each semester for undergraduates and 12 units per semester for graduates.